Problem Oriented Charting

 Purpose: Problem overview notes provide a high-level summary of the key attributes of a problem and approach to management.
 For example, the last ejection fraction may be specified for a HFrEF (Heart Failure Reduced Ejection Fraction) problem together with the fact that the patient's functional status is NY Class IV despite triple therapy and management in a heart failure clinic.

-Context: Overview notes cross all encounters in all characteristics.
+Context: Overview notes cross all encounters in all contexts.
 They represent the intersect of patient and problem.

 Sharing: Overview notes are shared.
-There are not specialty-specific variants.
+There are no specialty-specific variants.

 Style: A short paragraph should be more than sufficient, ideally maintained and updated over time so that the overview represents the patient's current status for a particular problem and any key milestones or events experienced since the problem was first noted.